HarleyB123/lone-wolf/README.md

 <a name="setup"></a>
 ## Setup

-For python, run ezw_app.py
+For python:

+'''
+cd sunsetSunrise

+pipenv install Pipfile

+pipenv run python3 view.py

+python3 view.py
+'''

 For Docker

+'''
-$docker build -t sunrisesunset .
+$ docker build -t sunrisesunset .

-$docker run -d --name sunrisesunset -p 8081:5000 sunrisesunset
+$ docker run -d --name sunrisesunset -p 8081:5000 sunrisesunset
+'''

-<a name="features"></a>
+a<a name="features"></a>
 ## Features
 * Allows any location in the world
 * Simple MVC with single page web display